MAKE A DIFFERENCE?

 Pennsylvania At Risk is a tool for those working locally to save places they care about.
 It draws statewide attention to the plight of Pennsylvania’s historic resources, promotes and supports local action to protect historic properties, and encourages funding and legislation that supports preservation activities.

-Preservation Pennsylvania waives field service fees for At Risk Properties for the year and provides additional services and support such as letters of support for Keystone Grant fund applications or assisting with emergency grant funding or finding experts to offer services pro bono.
+Preservation Pennsylvania waives field service fees for At Risk Properties for the year and provides additional services and support such as letters of support for Keystone Grant fund applications or finding experts to offer services pro bono.

 Preservation Pennsylvania offers individuals, communities and organizations free technical assistance to help prevent historic properties from reaching At Risk crisis status.
 To take action in your community, consult our free publication, "How to Protect & Preserve the Places that Matter to You."